TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: : A MAST Benchmark

 \textbf{Samples} are the atomic level of data.
 For a given task and shot, each data sample is denoted as $y_{k,i,j}$ and corresponds to a particular sample $j$ of the flattened data from window $i$ and signal $k$.
-In the following, $y_{k,i,j}$ denotes the ground truth value and $\hat y_{k,i,j}$ the corresponding model prediction.

-\textbf{Windows} are containers of the equal per-signal size storing $N_{k}$ samples.
-We compute a window-level \ac{rmse} error as:
+In the following, $y_{k,i,j}$ denotes the ground truth value and $\hat y_{k,i,j}$ the corresponding model prediction. \textbf{Windows} are containers of equal per-signal size storing $N_{k}$ samples.
+We compute a window-level \ac{rmse} as: { \abovedisplayskip=1pt \belowdisplayskip=1pt